hczhcz/y86/README.md

 License
 ---

 The simulator is released under WTFPL.
-Keep calm and have fun with it :)
+Keep calm and have fun with it :) Feel free to send issues and PR to me.

-The others are not released under any license, so they can be used in education purpose only.
+The assembler and the lab tests are not released under any license, so they can be used in education purpose only.

-DO NOT CHEAT!
+To SE101 students: DO NOT CHEAT!
 The code is stored in the anti-cheating code base.
 You know.